With epic powder and endless opportunities to play outside, Golden rules! Discover 10 fun things to do in Golden this winter.

 Snowshoe rentals are available at Dawn Mountain Nordic Centre, Kicking Horse Mountain Resort’s Performance Rental Centre, and Higher Ground Sports (downtown Golden).

-- Strap on some skinny skis: For a full body winter workout, go cross country skiing (aka nordic skiing).
+For a full body winter workout, go cross country skiing (aka nordic skiing):

 - Dawn Mountain Nordic Centre is the best place to cross country ski in Golden with 33 km of trails groomed for classic and skate skiing.
 Beaver Run and Chickadee are good trails to do with kids.
 Warm up with a cup of cocoa in the beautiful Day Lodge after skiing.
 Nordic ski rentals are available onsite.
 Trail fees in effect.

-- Golden Golf Course has 6 kilometres of groomed classic ski trails.
+- Golden Golf Club has 6 kilometres of groomed classic ski trails near town.
 Trail fees are by donation.
-Rent cross country skis from Higher Ground Sports.
+Find trail maps at Golden Nordic Ski Club, and rent cross country skis from Higher Ground Sports.

 - Cross country ski or snowshoe around Emerald Lake (5.3 km loop; avoid the large avalanche path on the left side of the lake).
 Going further: Ski the scenic Alluvial Fan Loop (4 km).
 Check out the trail map here.